rithmschool/react_curriculum/Unit-01/08-lifecycle.md

 ### Initialization

-When a component get's rendered for the first time, we can tap into quite a few lifecycle hooks
+When a component get's rendered for the first time, we can tap into quite a few lifecycle hooks.

-#### GetDefaultProps
+#### `getDefaultProps` and `getInitialState`

+If you're using the `React.createClass` syntax instead of `ES2015` class syntax, these two functions are the first two that get called in the component lifecycle (in this order).

-First, a component is given default props, `getDefaultProps` can be used to define any default props which can be accessed via this.props.
+First, if you want to give a component default props, `getDefaultProps` can be used to define any default props which can be accessed via this.props.
 The invo­ca­tion of get­De­fault­Props actu­ally takes place once before any instance of the com­po­nent is cre­ated and the return value is shared among all instances of the com­po­nent.

 ```js
 getDefaultProps(){
     return { /* something here */};
 }
 ```

-#### GetInitialState

 The `getInitialState` method enables to set the initial state value, that is accessible inside the component via this.state.
 In the `React.createClass()` syntax, we have a special method called `getInitialState`.
 Using the `es2015 class syntax`, we place our initial state in the `constructor` function in our `class`.